-Stakeholder Forum is an international organisation working to advance sustainable development at all levels.
+Stakeholder Forum is a not-for-profit international organisation working to advance sustainable development at all levels.
 Our work aims to enhance open, accountable and participatory decision-making and governance on sustainable development through enhancing the involvement of all stakeholders.
-We focus particulary on the effective engagement of stakeholders with international policy processes.
+We focus particularly on the effective engagement of stakeholders with international policy processes.

 Stakeholder Forum seeks to provide a bridge between those who have a stake in sustainable development, and the international forums where decisions are made in their name.
 To this end, we work with a diversity of stakeholders globally on international policy development and advocacy; stakeholder engagement and consultation; media and communications, and capacity building – all with the ultimate objective of promoting progressive outcomes on sustainable development through an open and participatory approach.

 Stakeholder Forum was founded in 1987 as UNED UK Committee (United Nations Environment and Development UK Committee) operating at that time as the National Committee for the United Nations Environment Programme in the UK.
 After gaining consultative status with the United Nations Economic and Social Council (ECOSOC) in 1996, the organization was rebranded as Stakeholder Forum for a Sustainable Future in 2000 to reflect the broad range of activities that the organization was undertaking in the UK, and internationally.
 While we handed over our role in UK stakeholder engagement to UK Stakeholders for Sustainable Development (UKSSD), which SF co-founded in 2017, we continue to work closely with UNEP under an ongoing MOU to promote stakeholder engagement and capacity building around the world.